LISS DTP Summer Symposium 2025

 Here is the Booklet of the days events!

-We are hosting two keynote speakers!
+We hosted two great keynote speakers!

 Dr Stephen Webster